CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

 ---

-## AppEngine and Plug-in Installation and Configuration
+## CompuTec AppEngine and Plug-in Installation and Configuration

-For the AppEngine installation manual, click [here](../administrators-guide/installation.md).
+For the CompuTec AppEngine installation manual, click [here](../administrators-guide/installation.md).

 For the plugin installation manual, click [here](../../version-2.0/administrators-guide/configuration-and-administration/overview.md).